 7. You Can Even Print Your Digital Badge!

 Just because they’re digital doesn’t mean you can’t also print your digital badges, too!
 This can be especially effective for teachers who work with private students, particularly online teachers.
 Display your digital badge next to your TEFL/TESOL certificate as a backdrop when you’re teaching English online.
-It’s just one more way to showcase your hard-earned TEFL/TESOL accomplishments for all their worth.
+It’s just one more way to showcase your hard-earned TEFL certification and accomplishments for all their worth.